Venture from the first capital of a unified Italy to the country’s modern capital. Learn about taking the train from Turin to Rome.

 In total, there are 30 trains departing Turin for Rome each day, with the first leaving Turin at 5:50 a.m. and the last at 7:10 p.m.
 Tickets for this route range from $57-92.

 Italo trains also serve the Turin-to-Rome route.
 They depart from both Turin Porta Nuova and Porta Susa stations, and arrive in both Roma Tiburtina and Roma Termini stations.
 There are six trains per day on this route, and the journey takes 4 hours and 40 minutes.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 Direct Trains from Turin to Rome

-There are several direct AV trains from Turin to Rome each day, but simply searching for the high-speed AV trains may be deceiving.
-There are some AV options which require train changes and take longer, so pay careful attention when you’re searching for tickets so you know whether or not you’re looking at direct trains.
+There are several direct AV trains from Turin to Rome each day, but there are some AV options which require train transfers, making the journey longer.
+Pay careful attention when you’re searching for tickets so you know whether or not you’re selecting a direct train.

 Amenities on Trains from Turin to Rome

 The top of the line AV trains are Frecciarossa, and these train cars are all equipped with air conditioning and power outlets in your seat for your convenience.
 There are both 1st-class and 2nd-class cars.
 First class passengers get a free drink and a choice of newspaper.)
 A cafe car is available to all passengers.